Savernake Horn: History

-The horn was noted by William Camden (1551–1623) who stated it then belonged to the Seymour family, possibly an heirloom inherited from their Sturmy ancestors, hereditary Wardens of Savernake Forest, though was probably made for the Earl of Moray in the fourteenth century and looted by the English in the mid-sixteenth century.
+The horn was noted by William Camden (1551–1623) who stated it then belonged to the Seymour family, possibly an heirloom inherited from their Sturmy ancestors, hereditary Wardens of Savernake Forest, though was probably made for the Earl of Moray in the fourteenth century and looted by the English in the mid-16th century.

 The horn was sounded in 1940 by King George VI when he visited Savernake Forest.
+In 1975, the 8th Marquess of Ailesbury, hereditary warden of Savernake Forest, sold the horn and it was subsequently bought by the British Museum for £210,000.